 Research has indicated that the egg yolk assists with increasing testosterone levels, so you should consume whole eggs, not just egg whites.

 Stress and anxiety are directly proportional to poor testosterone production.
-Not only are oats an incredible metabolism boosting food for breakfast, but oats also increase testosterone levels as well!

 Use Testosterone Boosting Supplements